Laura Fuentes

 ×

-One bite, and you’ll be so glad you made this homemade turkey stew.
-It’s a comfort food meal that’s good for you with hearty vegetables and turkey in a light, creamy broth.
+One bite, and you’ll be so glad you made this healthy turkey stew, with hearty vegetables and turkey in a light, creamy broth.

-This is a perfect leftover turkey stew to make with odds and ends from Thanksgiving, not that you need a holiday feast as a reason to make this recipe.
-It’s super delicious and simple to make for any occasion or weeknight meal.
+This turkey stew is perfect to use up odds and ends from Thanksgiving, not that you need a holiday feast as a reason to make this recipe.
+It's super delicious and simple to make for any occasion or weeknight meal.

 Ingredients